-Digital Design I FSHD226 - 2 credit
+Digital Design I FSHD225-1 credit

-Using a Mac, students learn about industry standards for drawing CADS (digital flats), basic practices, digital terminology, and related computer equipment including the scanner, printer, and the Wacom tablet.
-Students are introduced to Adobe Photoshop and Illustrator, and learn how these skills can aid them in Design.
+Using a Mac, students learn about basic practices, internet usage, digital terminology, and related computer equipment including the scanner, printer, and the Wacom tablet.
+Students are introduced to Adobe Photoshop and Illustrator, and learn how these skills can aid them in Design and Illustration.
 Students will be introduced to drawing basic garments in Adobe Illustrator.

-Model Drawing I FSHD230 - 2 credits
+Model Drawing I/II FSHD230/232-2 credits/1 credits